-When a student comes to the end of their time at Dyce Academy and finally leaves school, or moves out of the area, they must go through a leaving procedure.
-A student should obtain a leaving form from the school office and take it to their PT Pupil Support (Guidance) who will explain how the system operates.
-When completed this form must be returned to the appropriate Depute Head Teacher.
+When a student comes to the end of their time at Dyce Academy and leaves school, or if they move to a new school, they must go through a leaving procedure.
+Pupils must speak to their PT Pupil Support (Guidance) in the first instance and information and direction will then be given to ensure the full procedure is carried out.